venkywarriors/API-Testing/README.md

 JSONPath is a query language for JSON, similar to XPath for XML.
 AlertSite API endpoint monitors let you use JSONPath in assertions to specify the JSON fields that need to be verified.<br>
 <a href="https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html">JSONPath notation</a><br>
 <a href="https://docs.hevodata.com/pipelines/miscellaneous/how-to-write-jsonpath-expressions/">JSONPath Syntax</a><br>

-### How to write XPath expressions
-XPath is a technique in Selenium to navigate through the HTML structure of a page.
-XPath enables testers to navigate through the XML structure of any document, and this can be used on both HTML and XML documents.
-This post looks at various ways to use the XPath element in Selenium to select various elements.
-<a href="https://www.lambdatest.com/blog/complete-guide-for-using-xpath-in-selenium-with-examples/">XPath In Selenium With Examples</a><br>
-<a href="https://www.guru99.com/xpath-selenium.html">Different XPath expression</a>